Sleep Apnea Treatment

 • Allergic shiners (black circles around eyes)

-Since we may be addressing multiple health concerns simultaneously, consultations at other doctors may be necessary.
+Since we may be addressing multiple health concerns simultaneously, consultations with other doctors may be necessary.

 Treatment

-We use kids orthotropics/orthopedics to develop the jaw and redirect facial growth in a nonpathologic direction and myofunctional therapy to retrain your muscles and breathing patterns for lasting results.
+We use kids’ orthotropic/orthopedics to develop the jaw and redirect facial growth in a nonpathological direction and myofunctional therapy to retrain your muscles and breathing patterns for lasting results.
 Developing the jaws with orthopedic appliances expands the airway reducing the collapsibility into adulthood.
-This development of the skeletal/craniosacral system reduces the susceptibility to TMJ problem and sleep disordered breathing as an adult.
-Sleep physicians are often recommending pediatric orthotropics as an option to treat sleep apnea in children.
+This development of the skeletal/craniosacral system reduces the susceptibility to TMJ problems and sleep-disordered breathing as an adult.
+Sleep physicians often recommend pediatric orthotropics as an option to treat sleep apnea in children.